Covid: why cough persists after illness and what to do against it

 Unless there is a secondary bacterial infection, antibiotics are not appropriate and can contribute to the development of resistance to them.

-Post-covid coughing can last for weeks, be debilitating, and have a variety of causes.
+Post-covid cough can last for weeks, be debilitating and have a variety of causes.
 Most ways to manage it are simple, inexpensive, and can be done without the need for medical intervention.

 However, if you have any doubts about the cause or progression of your cough, it’s worth a visit to your GP to check.